taivop/shih-styletransfer/README.md

 # shih-styletransfer
 Code from Style Transfer for Headshot Portraits (SIGGRAPH 2014)

-This is not my code; I simply mirrored the original paper's code to GitHub.
+None of this is my work and I am in no way related to the authors; I simply mirrored the original paper's code to GitHub.